Whether you’re a seasoned contractor or new to the game, negotiating rates is nearly never easy.

 3. Don’t overtalk – there’s a power in silence

-It can feel awkward, but you need to be blunt about your expectations and then stay silent.
+It can feel awkward, but you need to be clear about your expectations and then stay silent.

-There is a power in your silence, putting the expectation on the recruiter to make things work around the rate and hybrid/remote working arrangements you’ve stipulated.
+There is a power in that silence, putting the expectation on the recruiter to make things work around the rate and hybrid or remote working arrangements you’ve set out.

 4. Have a solid knowledge of the market